codebrowse/docs/README.md

 **A:** Yes, absolutely!
 However, without it we lose a lot of flexibility.
 Even `pydoc` ends up importing at the end of the day.
-Using __import__ for what it's good for gives Python Docs a lot of flexibility.
+Using __import__ for what it's good for gives Python Docs a lot of power.
 In general, static analysis in an environment as dynamic as Python is somewhat limiting, and Python Docs attempts to compromise by leveraging the import system in for what it's good for, namely resolving python paths to objects.